 We have been represented at many festivals and tournaments throughout the year such as swimming, cricket, dodge-ball, cross country, indoor athletics and football including the Lee Stephenson Cup, the Stockton Football League and the Catholic Cup.

 St Therese employs a specialist sports coach to deliver training for staff and provide CPD for staff.
 In addition our sports coach provides a range of lunchtime and before and after school sports clubs thus providing pupils access to a range of sporting activities.

 Every Friday evening and during lunch times we host free training sessions for our school football team (girls and boys).
-Our FA trained sports coach delivers the sessions, develop skills and arrange competitive matches against other local primary schools.
+Our trained sports coach delivers the sessions, develop skills and arrange competitive matches against other local primary schools.

 In addition to supporting the delivery of the PE curriculum; our sports coach delivers weekly stamina and fitness training for all KS2 pupils.
 We have also identified pupils who require further support with physical development and co-ordination and our sports coach delivers targeted physical intervention programmes for such pupils.

 We have funded CPD programmes to support the physical development of pupils in the Early Years and our Sports Coach is currently working towards a Level 5 PE qualification.

 Funding has also supported leadership opportunities for our pupils; twelve pupils were trained as School Sport leaders and we have an active Sports Council with sports councillors in every class.

 We have annual Health and Well- being week in school the focus is on improving healthy lifestyles and well-being.
 Children try new things, undertake outdoor and adventurous activities and this year the focus was on Healthy minds and developing a growth mindset and relaxation techniques.